VladislavKippari/Worldfrontend/README.md

 If error "Could not find module “@angular-devkit/build-angular”"
 >npm i @angular-devkit/build-angular

-* If you have your own localhost port change variable apiUrl  in file:
+* If you have your own localhost port on back-end change variable apiUrl  in file:
 >src/environmets/enironments.ts